Mohamed-Alaaeldin-Fawzy/new-chat-frontend/project.md

 - field for chatName and make it required if there is more than one person done
 - check if condition done
 - make the uses only scroll in modal also find a way to track selected users done
-- use cls
+- use cls done
-- check the repeated syntax
+- check the repeated syntax done
-- check use client
+- check use client done
-- make use of props and default valuies in search
+- make use of props and default values in search
 - make tooltip button
-- make search bar
+- make search bar done
-- make the Register and login ternary in object and show whatever in that object
+- make the Register and login ternary in object and show whatever in that object done
-- review the code before push
+- review the code before push done
-- typescript errors in ts-ignores
+- typescript errors in ts-ignores done
-- check the repeated classes
+- check the repeated classes done
 - fix /me error done